Equity-Based Compensation of the Company

 We recorded equity-based compensation expense in general and administrative expenses in our consolidated statements of operations as follows (in thousands):

-(1) The nine months ended September 30, 2019 includes the accelerated recognition of compensation cost related to the planned retirement of an executive officer.
+(1) The three and six months ended June 30, 2019 include the accelerated recognition of compensation cost related to the planned retirement of an executive officer.

 Equity-based compensation expense capitalized as a part of rental property and deferred lease costs were as follows (in thousands):